Cyriaque Lamar

 My little sister is minding the probes.

-Whatever rankles your vacuous gash?
+Whatever rankles this vacuous gash?

 Neither of us were born to mother, but only Dorset finds the fact hilarious.

-I reciprocate her affections:
+I reciprocate her affections.

 Tell me something I don’t know, she lilts.